Princely Abbey of Kempten: Geography

 Located within the former Duchy of Swabia, the princely abbey was the second largest ecclesiastical principality of the Swabian Circle by area, after the Prince-Bishopric of Augsburg.
 It stretched along the Iller River in the Allgäu region, from Waltenhofen (Martinszell) in the south to Legau and Grönenbach in the northwest, and up to Ronsberg and Unterthingau in the east.

 The Imperial city of Kempten itself formed a self-ruling city its own right, enclaved within the abbey's territory.
 The Princely Abbey of Kempten covered approximately 1000 km2 and included some 85 villages and hundreds of hamlets and farms.
 At the time of its annexation to Bavaria in 1802, it had some 42,000 subjects.

 History

 According to the 11th-century chronicles by Hermann of Reichenau, the monastery of Kempten dedicated to Virgin Mary and Gordianus and Epimachus was established in 752 under its first abbot Audogar.
 According to other sources, it was however erected by two Benedictine monks from the Abbey of Saint Gall, Magnus of Füssen and Theodor, who also founded the St Mang's Monastery in Füssen.

-The abbey had financial and political support from the ruling Carolingian dynasty, mainly from Hildegard of Vinzgouw, the second wife of Charlemagne, and her son Louis the Pious.
+The abbey had financial and political support from the ruling Carolingian dynasty, mainly from Hildegard, the second wife of Charlemagne, and her son Louis the Pious.
 It soon became one of the more prominent monasteries in the Carolingian Empire.
 It was rebuilt in 941 by the abbot Ulrich of Augsburg after Magyar raids.